China Film Archive: Preservation and presentation of Chinese films

-One notable recent restoration project was that of the Chinese silent-era filmThe Goddess (1934).
-As part of the archive's Digital Restoration Project - which launched in 2005 - The Goddess is one film that was digitally restored in both sound and visual quality, for re-distribution and screenings.
+One notable recent restoration project was that of the Chinese silent-era film The Goddess (1934).
+As part of the archive's Digital Restoration Project – which launched in 2005 – The Goddess is one film that was digitally restored in both sound and visual quality, for re-distribution and screenings.
 The project was completed in 2014 and was screened at the 58th BFI London Film Festival alongside a new orchestral score for the film composed by Zou Ye.

 'Restored Treasures' Series

 The Archive works closely with other film archives, particularly the Chinese Taipei Film Archive and the Hong Kong Film Archive.
-Between February and April 2014, the Hong Kong Film Archive screened four films that had recently been restored by the China Film Archive, as part of a ‘Restored Treasures’ series.
-The four films presented included the silent, short film Laborer’s Love (1922), the silent film Red Heroine (1929), and the black and white films, Spring in a Small Town (1948), and Captain Guan (1951).
+Between February and April 2014, the Hong Kong Film Archive screened four films that had recently been restored by the China Film Archive, as part of a 'Restored Treasures' series.
+The four films presented included the silent, short film Laborer's Love (1922), the silent film Red Heroine (1929), and the black and white films, Spring in a Small Town (1948), and Captain Guan (1951).
 Film critics were also invited to speak to the audience on their opinions of the film and two of the films shown featured a live music accompaniment by Kung Chi-shing and Shame Aspergren.